Origins of the Palliser name

 The two principal surname spellings, however, are Palliser, and

-YORKSHIRE, are spelled without the T. Many others whose origins are
+without the T. Many others whose origins are in DURHAM, or eastern YORKSHIRE,

 are spelled with the T. Some families, however, seemed to have removed or added